ChanChans0905/CMS-in-VR/README.md

 # CMS-in-VR

 ### This package is based on Unity, with Virtual Reality(VR) environment <br/>
+Used : 'Test track' package provided by Volvo, Eye tracking technology provided by Varjo ( Varjo Aero is used in this package ).

 In this package, we check following points :<br/>
 * Efficiency of several locations and combinations of Camera Monitor Systems(CMS) <br/>